 Moderates were leaders who believed in Liberalism and Moderate Politics.
 They considered Britishers to be just but unaware.
 They believed that if the Rulers became aware of the condition of the Indians, they would improve the same.
 To achieve this, they tried to unite the public, educate them and create a strong public opinion.
 This unity was then used to force Britishers to reform their policies and bring them in line with the opinion of the public.

 Amongst the various leaders, Pherozshah Mehta, Dadabhai Naoroji, S N Banerjee, D E Wacha are few of the names.
-The activities of the Moderates were limited to the British Constitution.
+The activities of the Moderates and Extremists in Indian History were limited to the British Constitution.
 They were progressive, were able to awaken the masses, popularized modern ideas, and created a political base for expanding the struggle.
 The method adopted by them was slow and organized and achieved steady political progress.

 Who were the Extremists?